galenballew/Elliptic-Curves/readme.md

 This repository contains the paper, poster, images, and 3d modeling files from my research and learning project on elliptic curves.
-I completed this project with James Duncan under the guidance of Cara Mullen (PhD) and Professor Alina Cojocaru.
+I completed this project with James Duncan under the guidance of Cara Mullen (PhD) and Professor Alina Cojocaru (PhD).